-High frequency ceramic bypass capacitors at the input side provide primary path for the high di/dt components of the pulsing current.
+High-frequency ceramic bypass capacitors at the input side provide primary path for the high di/dt components of the pulsing current.
 Placing ceramic bypass capacitor(s) as close as possible to the VIN and PGND pins is the key to EMI reduction.

-The SW pin connecting to the inductor should be as short as possible, and just wide enough to carry the load current without excessive heating.
-Short, thick traces or copper pours (shapes) should be used for high current conduction path to minimize parasitic resistance.
-The output capacitors should be place close to the V{OUT} end of the inductor and closely grounded to PGND pin and exposed PAD.
+The SW pin connecting to the inductor must be as short as possible, and just wide enough to carry the load current without excessive heating.
+Use short, thick traces or copper pours (shapes) for high current condution path to minimize parasitic resistance.
+Place the output capacitors close to the V{OUT} end of the inductor and closely grounded to PGND pin and exposed PAD.

-The bypass capacitors on VCC and BIAS pins should be placed as close as possible to the pins respectively and closely grounded to PGND and the exposed PAD.
+Place the bypass capacitors on VCC and BIAS pins as close as possible to the pins respectively and closely grounded to PGND and the exposed PAD.